Chase Burns

 Chase David Burns (born January 16, 2003) is an American professional baseball pitcher for the Cincinnati Reds of Major League Baseball (MLB).
 He played college baseball for the Tennessee Volunteers and Wake Forest Demon Deacons.
 Burns was selected by the Reds with the second overall pick in the 2024 MLB draft and made his MLB debut in 2025.
+Burns was named to his first All-Star game in 2026.